 To initiate a return, visit Amazon’s Online Return Center to request a return authorization from the seller.

-What can you do about your books being sold as used books on Amazon?
+What can you do about mass-market copies of your books?

-The business of selling used or secondhand books has been in existence ever since books were first printed.
+The business of selling used or secondhand books has existed ever since the first printed books.

 When a used book or even an antique book is sold, there are no royalties paid or due to authors and publishers.

 This has been accepted practice for as long as secondhand bookstores have been part of the literary landscape.